akkayaumit/Dopaminergic-signaling-to-ventral-striatum-neurons-initiates-sniffing-behavior/README.md

 Run cell with comment "# Train Test Split and Normalization for all samples (63_65_63_70)" Split, normalize, and classify with KnnDtw as per instructions.

-6)Balanced Dataset with SMOTE:
+6) Balanced Dataset with SMOTE:
 Apply SMOTE to balance the dataset to 70 samples per class.
 Split, normalize, and classify with KnnDtw on this balanced dataset.

-7)Compare Results:
+7) Compare Results:
 A graphical comparison of F1 scores for different scenarios: 20, 40, 60 samples, full original dataset, and SMOTE-balanced dataset.